thequattor/Hippo/README.md

 Workflow
 --------

 A typical workflow would have HippoDB work in tandem with another more sophisticated store such as **HBase**.
-Data comes in HBase and possibly batch jobs (for instance map-reduce) are ran.
+Data comes in HBase and possibly batch jobs (for instance map-reduce) are run.

 Periodically - say every two hours - relevant data is dumped to HippoDB for serving to frontend applications.
 Once it is ready, a command is issued to HippoDB, to instantaneously switch version.
 In case something went wrong, a rollback can be made with no downtime.